MatthewKrinn/Cognitive-Fatigue-Research-2024/README.md

 # This repository conducts Exploratory Data Analysis with the FatigueSet Dataset

+## Disclaimer:

+This repository was cloned with explicit permission from Booz Allen Hamilton in August 2024.
+It does not contain any client or secure data.

 ## Background

 #### FatigueSet: A Multi-model Dataset for Modeling Mental Fatigue and Fatiguability